Substance Abuse and Addiction Treatment Resources in Cedar Rapids

 Al-Anon and Nar-Anon Meetings

 Al-Anon and Nar-Anon are structured similarly to Narcotics Anonymous and Alcoholics Anonymous, but they’re specifically meant to help the family members and loved ones of those struggling with substance use and in recovery.
 In these meetings, family members, spouses, children and loved ones of those struggling with substance use disorder can meet in a safe setting to work on their own recovery and share hope.
-If you have a family member or loved one attending a Cedar Rapids drug rehab center or a Cedar Rapids alcohol rehab center, Nar-Anon or Al-Anon may be a good option for you.
+If you have a family member or loved one attending a rehab center, Nar-Anon or Al-Anon may be a good option for you.

 3224 1st Ave.
 NE